 The newest addition to a circuit which included identical theatres in-the–round in Richmond and Greensboro, Barn Dinner Theatres were the brainchildren of quirky inventor Howard D. Wolfe who devised and patented the 16 by 16 foot “magic stage,” an open elevator platform upon which the actors would descend into the auditorium deus ex machina to begin the play, then rise at act’s end.

 Jointly owned by longtime Mariettans Ed and Helen Talley and managed for years by their son Douglass, the local Barn was strictly a family affair.
-During the first years the monthly stage offerings were cast and rehearsed in New York City under Wolfe’s supervision and trouped around a circuit which grew like Topsy.
-Eventually there were twenty-seven Barns, located exclusively in the Confederate states and New Mexico , the exception to prove the rule.
+During the first years the monthly stage offerings were cast and rehearsed in New York City New Mexico

 Actors were originally given communal housing above the auditorium, and the players served as humble “waitrons” before taking their places onstage.
 Later the Marietta Barn became the regional tour producer, with twelve annual productions playing a wheel of barn and non-barn venues alike.